LoopKit/loopdocs/docs/loop-3/add-pump.md

     ![DanaRS-v3 version menu](img/danars-v3-version.jpeg){width="450"}
     {align="center"}

+### Dana is a New Pump Manager

+**WARNING: Dana support in Loop is a work-in-progress; this is one of several new pump managers.**

+### Before Testing Dana

+You must build a feature branch to get Dana support in Loop.
+You can use either one of two feature branches: `feat/dev-dana-medtrum` or `feat/eversense`.

+* Please refer to information summarized at [Feature Branch: Dana and Medtrum Support](../version/development.md#feature-branch-dana-and-medtrum-support){: target="_blank" }.

+### When Testing Dana

+* Please do not use Dana with Loop unless you are willing to test and communicate with [developers on zulipchat in this DanaKit channel](https://loop.zulipchat.com/#narrow/channel/144182-development/topic/DanaKit.20Troubleshooting/with/547829260)

+### Add Dana Pump

 You can only add the Dana when no pump is selected.
 If you already have a pump selected, you must first delete the pump as detailed in [Change Pump Type](#change-pump-type).